Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 Yuki Ito (Vertical Land)

-He moved to Canada at the age of 21 and began skiing seriously.
-He was influenced by North American ski culture and local skiers, and at the same time, he became interested in mountain skiing.
-After graduating from Yamnuska Mountaineering School, he returned to Japan and joined a mountaineering club to learn more about the mountains.
-He became independent and opened his own business in January 2020.
-His guide concept is "More mountains in your life."
+At the age of 21, he moved to Canada and began skiing seriously.
+Influenced by North American skiing culture and local skiers, he also developed an interest in mountain skiing.
+After completing the Yamnuska Mountaineering School, he returned to Japan and joined a mountaineering club to learn more about the mountains.
+He became independent and started his own business in January 2020.
+His guiding concept is "More mountains in your life."

 https://www.verticalland.jp/